sujitacharya2005/Exchange/README.md

 private const val CURRENCIES = "usd,btc".

 1. Currenlty these are hard coded later it's can improve fetch all coins and currencies from api
-2. Improve code by using Hilt or dagger dependency
+2. Improve code by using Hilt or dagger dependency injection libary
 3. Convert UI code from xml format to Jetpack compose